Hey, Larry David, Your Super Bowl Commercial Was Pretty, Pretty, Pretty Bad ⇥ newrepublic.com

 But the punch line wasn’t funny at all.
 In modern dress, David demonstrated similar skepticism sitting across a desk from a man who told him that FTX, a new cryptocurrency exchange, was “a safe and easy way to get into crypto.”
 “Eeeh, I don’t think so,” David answered.
 “And I’m never wrong about this stuff.
 Never.”

 FTX’s ad is called “Don’t Miss Out”, which seems pretty on the nose to me.
-It gives the whole game away: the current wave of this stuff is entirely based on a fear of missing out.
+It gives the whole game away: the current wave of this stuff is entirely based on worries of having the next big thing pass you by.
 Do not be fooled by this faux urgency; it is okay to wait and see if this means anything in the years to come.
 (Thanks to Brenden Becherer for sending this my way.)